-- On Scientific Linux 6, and thus probably on Red Hat 6 (untested), RAW completely fails to work with wxpython 3.0 and certain python distributions (namely the Enthought python). - If RAW completely doesn't start, check and make sure you have wxpython 2.8 installed.
-This requires that you have matplotlib<=1.4. - In general, RAW should work with wxpython 3 and 4. - Sometimes, compilers can have trouble if there are spaces in the filepath.
-Try installing RAW so that there are no spaces in the file path (navigate the folder in the terminal, type pwd and see what the result is). - The Enthought Canopy python package DOESN'T WORK on Ubuntu or Linux Mint with wxpython. - If you have installed a standalone python distribution (such as Enthought Canopy or miniconda/anaconda), it is possible that it isn't set to default, so when you run python RAW.py, you are using the wrong python. - You can verify which python you are using the command which python in the terminal. - You can set the correct python to default by modifying your appropriate profile file (such as the .bash_profile), or setting the \$PATH environmental variable. - You can also specify the full path to the version of python you want to use in the command, such as ~/miniconda2/bin/python - Note that when you change environmental variables in one terminal window, you need to restart other windows for this to take effect.
-If you aren't using the right python (or compiler, etc), trying closing all of your terminal windows and opening a new one.
+- Sometimes, compilers can have trouble if there are spaces in the filepath.
+Try installing RAW so that there are no spaces in the file path (navigate the folder in the terminal, type pwd and see what the result is). - If you have installed a standalone python distribution (such as Enthought Canopy or miniconda/anaconda), it is possible that it isn't set to default, so when you run python RAW.py, you are using the wrong python. - You can verify which python you are using the command which python in the terminal. - You can set the correct python to default by modifying your appropriate profile file (such as the .bash profile), or setting the \$PATH environmental variable. - You can also specify the full path to the version of python you want to use in the command, such as ~/miniconda2/bin/python - Note that when you change environmental variables in one terminal window, you need to restart other windows for this to take effect.
+If you aren't using the right python (or compiler, etc), trying closing all of your terminal windows and opening a new one. - If you fail to build the extensions before running RAW, RAW will crash at some point.
+Be sure to run the python setup.py build_ext --inplace before starting RAW. - Using the RAW autorg function requires a relatively recent version of numba.
+If you get an error running this function update your numba version to the most recent. - On Scientific Linux 6, and thus probably on Red Hat 6 (untested), RAW completely fails to work with wxpython 3.0 and certain python distributions (namely the Enthought python).